 MindNode Pricing: Free limited Mac and iOS app; $2.49/month for MindNode Plus with image support, tasks, themes, and styling options.

-This piece was originally published in February 2019.
-It was most recently updated with contributions from Harry Guinness in February 2020.
+This piece was originally published in February 2019 and has since been updated with contributions from Harry Guinness.